13 Filesystem and Input/Output (IO)

 13.8 Conclusion

 In this chapter, I have described how to perform in Zig the most common filesystem and IO operations.
 But you might feel the lack of some other, less common, operation in this chapter, such as: how to rename files, or how to open a directory, or how to create symbolic links, or how to use access() to test if a particular path exists in your computer.
-But for all of these less common tasks, I recommend you to read the docs of the Dir type14 , since you can find a good description of these cases there.
+But for all of these less common tasks, I recommend you to read the documentation of the Dir type14 , since you can find a good description of these cases there.

 1. Previously, these objects were known as the Reader and Writer objects.↩︎